-Judge halts Royalty Pharma's bid for Elan stockJune 4th, 2013 by The Associated Press in Other /
+Judge halts Royalty Pharma's bid for Elan stockJune 4, 2013 by The Associated Press in Medicine & Health / Other

 Irish drugmaker Elan Corp.'s fight against a takeover bid by Royalty Pharma has spilled into U.S. federal court, where a judge has issued a temporary restraining order preventing Royalty from completing its offer to buy the company.